Aptivi/NitrocidKS/README.md

 - Two documentations, faq and troubleshooting, are deleted because they are not updated regularly.

 - KS now supports NuGet and Chocolatey Gallery, however the instructions are not ready yet.

+## |-----+--> _How to run/install_ <--+-----|

+* If you are going to install KS without building from source, either look at the Releases, or use the second link below.

+* If you are going to install KS as a NuGet library when modding or integrating, use the first link below.

+* NuGet Package: https://www.nuget.org/packages/KS/ (0.0.6.14, because of the completeness required that wasn't on the 0.0.6.13 version.)

+* Chocolatey: https://chocolatey.org/packages/KS/0.0.6.13 (choco install ks, Run using "Kernel Simulator" on the CMD or on Run.)

 ## |-----+--> _Prerequisites_ <--+-----|